vincenzo-scotti/transformer_wrappers/README.md

 # Transformer Wrappers

-Codebase for the project.
+Codebase for the project Transformer Wrappers project.
-TODO add project description and link to Overleaf/paper
+This project aims at providing wrappers to expose a uniform and extensible interface of transformer models while maintaining also uniform and extensible internal structure.
+The wrappers are thought to be used with the main models of the [Transformers](https://huggingface.co/docs/transformers/index) library.

 ## Repository structure